 - Fines: Up to $10,000

-- Prison Time: Up to Three Years
+- Prison Time: Up to three years

-Indecent Exposure in California: California’s Sex Offender Registry
+Penal Code 314 Indecent Exposure in California: California’s Sex Offender Registry

 Registering as a sex offender could impact where an individual in California could live or work.
 In fact, registering as a sex offender may even result in some individuals losing professional licenses.